Miami metropolitan area: Seaports

 The metropolis also has four seaports, the largest and most important being the Port of Miami.
 Others in the area include Port Everglades, Port of Palm Beach and the Miami River Port.
 On August 21, 2012, PortMiami and the U.S. Army Corps of Engineers signed the Partnership Agreement construction agreement that will allow the Deep Dredge project to go out for bid.
 The Deep Dredge will deepen the Port's existing channels to minus 50/52 feet to prepare for the Panama Canal expansion, now scheduled for completion in early 2015.

 PortMiami's deeper channel will provide ships with an economically efficient, reliable and safe navigational route into the Port.
 PortMiami will be the only U.S. Port south of Norfolk, Virginia to be at the minus 50 foot depth in sync with the opening of the expanded Canal.
 Deep Dredge is expected to create more than 30,000 direct, indirect, and induced jobs in Florida and allow the Port to meet its goal to double its cargo traffic over the next decade.

 Public transportation

 Miami-Dade Transit is the largest public transit agency in Florida, operating rapid transit, people movers, and an intercity bus system.
 Metrorail is Florida's only rapid transit, currently with 23 stations on a 24.4 mi track.
 The Downtown Miami people mover, Metromover, operates 20 stations and three lines on a 4.4 mi track through the Downtown neighborhoods of the Arts & Entertainment District, the Central Business District, and Brickell.

-Metrobus serves the entirety of Miami-Dade County, also serving Monroe County as far south as Marathon, and Broward County as far north as Downtown Fort Lauderdale.
+Metrobus serves the entirety of Miami-Dade County, Monroe County as far south as Marathon, and Broward County as far north as Downtown Fort Lauderdale.
 In Broward County, Broward County Transit runs public buses, as does Palm Tran in Palm Beach County.

-Additionally, the South Florida Regional Transportation Authority operates Tri-Rail, a commuter rail train that connects the three of the primary cities of South Florida (Miami, Fort Lauderdale, and West Palm Beach), and most intermediate points.
+The South Florida Regional Transportation Authority operates Tri-Rail, a commuter rail train that connects the three primary cities of South Florida (Miami, Fort Lauderdale, and West Palm Beach), and most intermediate points.
 Brightline provides service to Miami, Aventura, West Palm Beach, Fort Lauderdale, Boca Raton, and Central Florida's Orlando, with talks to expand to Tampa and Jacksonville.